wigahluk/dart-check/README.md

 ## Usage

-Yoou can use `dart-check` similarly to the way you use tests right now with `dart.test`:
+You can use `dart-check` similarly to the way you use tests right now with `dart.test`:

 ```dart
 void main() {